programminghistorian/jekyll/lessons/getting-started.md

 ![][1]

 You can run a Python shell by launching the “terminal”.
-On the Mac, open the Finder and double-click on
-`Applications -> Utilities -> Terminal`{.filename} then typing
-“`python`{.userinput}” into the window that opens on your screen.
-For Linux, go to `Applications-> Accessories -> Terminal`{.filename}and do the same.
+On the Mac, open the Finder and double-click on `Applications -> Utilities -> Terminal` then typing “`python`” into the window that opens on your screen.
+For Linux, go to `Applications-> Accessories -> Terminal`and do the same.
 At the Python shell prompt, type

 ``` python
 print 'hello world'